 Entries in this database are of four different types:

-- A GMail account directly with Google (personal account)
+- A GMail identity directly with Google (personal identity)

-- A member of a GSuite account (similar to cloud-identity)
+- An identity belonging to a GSuite account (similar to cloud-identity)

-- An application service account (which represent programs rather than users)
+- An application service identity (which represent programs rather than users)

 Each entry is an identity with a unique string-typed id; for the first three types of entries, the id is of form

 name@domain.
-It is common for this id to also be a valid email-address for the user associated with this account - but the concept of account-id and email-address are logically separate.
+It is common for this id to also be a valid email-address for the user associated with this identity - but the concept of identity-id and email-address are logically separate.

 Every identity also has some associated credentials that can be used to “log in” as that identity.
 Various types of credentials are supported; the simplest of course being a plain password.
 More complex options include two-factor authentication, public keys, etc.

 Any person can create a GMail account for free, in just a few minutes.
-As well as creating an entry in the global Google identity service, user setup is triggered for a number of services including:
+This actually creates an identity in the global Google identity service together with a number of resources in GCP to support the following services:

 - Hangouts (video calls)